dddrrreee/cs240lx-25spr/labs/10-pmu/README.md

 ```

-    Puzzle: can you rewrite this code so we get cleaner measurements?
+ 3. `2-pmu-test.c`: as you  can see from the above code,
+    there's a lot of repetitive code for measuring.
+This test uses the

- 3. `2-pmu-test.c`:this uses the helper macro `pmu_stmt_measure`
-    measure the code with less typing.
+    helper macro `pmu_stmt_measure` measure the code with less typing.

+    The macro takes a message to print, two types of events, and then
+    a statement block that it runs.

+    The definition is in `rpi-pmu.h`.
+You can change it if you want a
+    different output!
+In fact you probably should rewrite it a bit to
+    make results cleaner (why?).

 ```
     pmu_stmt_measure(msg,
             inst_cnt,